anagarlau/yelp-rating-predictor/README.md

 #### Gruppe 18 - HTW BERLIN

+#### Before Testing the Code please download the Glove word vectors for German from <a href="https://www.deepset.ai/german-word-embeddings">DeepSet AI</a>

 In the era of internet shopping and dining, online reviews play a pivotal role in the customers' decision-making process.

 According to a 2016 Yelp-specific study, a one-star improvement in Yelp rating can help restaurants increase their revenues by 9%<sup>[1](#myfootnote1)</sup>.